wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/8-summary.md

 - Create portal contact extensions.
 - Configure and register contacts as portal users.
+- Create Power Automate flow to send invitations to contacts.
 - Align portal authentication settings with the business requirements.
 - Identify authentication provider capabilities and steps that are involved in the registration.
 - Select and configure identity providers.